Kanban Software Development Kanban boards for software development teams

 • Significantly reduces project risk.

-• Helps to manage distributed teams more efficiently.
+• Helps manage distributed teams more efficiently.

 Kanban board examples for software development teams